 Yes, the top-management should still identify the WHY of the company/organisation and where the organisation is going.
 You might say that top-management decides the destination.

-Then rather than being told WHAT to do, managers should co-operate across the organisation and at levels both above and below.
-The managers should seize this opportunity to become leaders that identify, analyse and qualify how getting to that destination becomes possible.
+Then rather than being given specific directions for getting to the destination, managers should co-operate across the organisation and at levels both above and below.
+The managers should seize this opportunity to become leaders that identify, analyse and qualify HOW getting to that destination becomes possible.

-The best results in finding out how to get to the destination is by involving those who knows HOW best to get there.
+The best results in finding out how to get to the destination is by involving those who knows WHAT it takes to best get there.
 The specialists.
 The specialists are of course those working in-house of your organisation but you can go a long way by involving your customers as well.

 If using the lawn analogy again you might say that yes, we need to make a new lawn, and what we need is specialists that knows the exact best conditions for growing that specific lawn under those specific conditions at that precise location.
 Then we need the generalists to connect all the dots to make the right things happen in the right order so eventually the grass will be both green and strong and all considerations for the best outcome is in place.